feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the main points about Algeria’s economic situation into three concise bullet points."
+#> [1] "Summarize the gathered information into 3 concise and clear bullet points."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth in early 2024 is approximately 3-4%, supported by hydrocarbons, agriculture, and manufacturing sectors.  \n- Key industries driving the economy include oil and gas, petrochemicals, and agriculture.  \n- The unemployment rate stands at 12-14%, with inflation around 4-5%."
+#> [1] "- Algeria's economy in 2024 experiences moderate GDP growth of approximately 3%, largely fueled by its hydrocarbon sector.  \n- Major industries encompass oil and gas, agriculture, and manufacturing, with hydrocarbons dominating exports and national revenue.  \n- The country faces ongoing challenges such as reliance on energy exports, high unemployment, and the need for economic diversification."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE